Low voltage: United Kingdom

-The ripple-free direct current requirement only applies to 120 V dc, not to any dc voltage above that.
-For example, a direct current that is exceeding 1500 V dc during voltage fluctuations it is not categorized as low-voltage.
+The ripple-free direct current requirement only applies to 120 V DC, not to any DC voltage above that.
+For example, a direct current that is exceeding 1500 V during voltage fluctuations is not categorized as low-voltage.

 United States

-In electrical power distribution, the US National Electrical Code (NEC), NFPA 70, article 725 (2005), defines low distribution system voltage (LDSV) as 0 to 49 V..
+In electrical power distribution, the US National Electrical Code (NEC), NFPA 70, article 725 (2005), defines low distribution system voltage (LDSV) as up to 49 V.

-The NFPA standard 79 article 6.4.1.1 defines distribution protected extra-low voltage (PELV) as nominal voltage of 30 Vrms or 60 V dc ripple-free for dry locations, and 6 Vrms or 15 V dc in all other cases.
+The NFPA standard 79 article 6.4.1.1 defines distribution protected extra-low voltage (PELV) as nominal voltage of 30 Vrms or 60 V DC ripple-free for dry locations, and 6 Vrms or 15 V DC in all other cases.

 Standard NFPA 70E, Article 130, 2021 Edition, omits energized electrical conductors and circuit parts operating at less than 50 V from its safety requirements of work involving electrical hazards when an electrically safe work condition cannot be established.

 UL standard 508A, article 43 (table 43.1) defines 0 to 20 V peak / 5 A or 20.1 to 42.4 V peak / 100 VA as low-voltage limited energy (LVLE) circuits.